-Our oldest City park - James Weldon Johnson Park (formerly Hemming Park), located in the heart of Downtown and just across the street from City Hall, is 160 years old.
+Our oldest city park - James Weldon Johnson Park (formerly Hemming Park), located in the heart of Downtown and just across the street from City Hall, is more than 160 years old.
 It was first established as a public square by Jacksonville's founder Isaiah D. Hart around 1857.
 Learn about the park history here.
 James Weldon Johnson Park has had many transformations, ultimately becoming a cultural and entertainment family hub with daily programming, food trucks, and special events every weekend.

-With so much to experience, getting to James Weldon Johnson Park is a must-do!
+With so much to experience, getting to James Weldon Johnson Park is a must-do.
 There is public parallel parking and nearby garages around this Downtown landmark.
 You can also take the JTA Skyway with a stop right at James Weldon Johnson Park.
 Even if you aren’t coming to the park for an event, you can still sit and enjoy its beauty and activities.
 With an outdoor play area, the kids can be kept entertained while you sip on a coffee or drink from nearby shops and food trucks.
 With plenty of outdoor seating available, you can bring a picnic and enjoy the beautiful outdoors.
 With so much around the park, take some time to explore Sweet Pete’s, the Museum of Contemporary Art (MOCA), the Main Library and much more.

 Interested in a visit to James Weldon Johnson Park?
 Check out the latest James Weldon Johnson Park news.